conso/katacombs/README.md

 Inspired by [Colossal Cave Adventure](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure) this is a kata idea for building a text adventure game which can be expanded *incrementally* and *indefinetly* limited only by imagination.

 The game is based on a console application describing a fictional underground world to be explored by the player via a set of commands.
-The world is a collection of environments connected to each other via specific connection points (doors, passages, gates, stairs, etc).
-Each environment is divided in locations and the player can move among them using cardinal points for directions.
+The world is a collection of locations linked to each other geographically (on North, South, East or West) or via specific connection points (doors, passages, gates, stairs, etc).
+The player can move among them using cardinal points for directions or exploiting the connection points with actions or items.
 It is possible to just look in every directions, but not all the directions are always available for being looked at, nor to move to.

 The world will have treasures hidden in several locations, which will be collected when players enter the location or use the correct item in the correct location.